How Do I Submit an Appeal to Amazon That Actually Works: Best Practices for Amazon Sellers

 Step 3: Access the Appeal Form

-• Log in to Amazon Seller Central and go to the Performance Notifications tab.
+• Log in to Seller Central and go to the Performance Notifications tab.

 • Locate the suspension or deactivation notice and click Appeal.